Boiler Troubleshooting

 Condensate Pipe

 The condensate pipe is usually a winter issue.
-It’s the white plastic pipe that flows from the bottom of the boiler to outside of your property.
+It’s the white plastic pipe that flows from the bottom of the boiler to the outside of your property.

 Boiler Controls

-If the boiler, looks alive and is not doing what you want it to then quite often it’s the controls.
+If the boiler looks alive and is not doing what you want it to, then quite often, it’s the controls.
 Carry out the following checks on the controls:

 - Check your Wi-Fi connection, if applicable, with the boiler thermostat.
 Have you just changed your Wi-Fi password?